-History of stainless steel used in the
+History of stainless steel used in the offshore industry

 In the 1930s, researchers at the British Steel Corporation and the German company, Krupp independently developed stainless steel by adding chromium to the steel alloy.
 The resulting material had a shiny surface, was highly resistant to corrosion and staining, and was much stronger and more durable than mild steel.

 In the 50s & 60s, the discovery of large oil and gas reserves in the North Sea and Gulf of Mexico contributed to the growth of stainless steel.
 As exploration and production activities increased in both regions, Stainless steel was deemed an attractive solution due to its high corrosion resistance and strength to withstand the harsh marine environment.

 What is the role of stainless steel in the offshore industry?

 Unlike carbon steel, stainless steel adds a significant amount of chromium, protecting it from rusting when exposed to air and moisture.
 In addition, the chromium content helps prevent an iron oxide surface layer from forming thanks to a process known as passivation.
 Instead, a microscopically thin inert surface film of chromium oxide is generated when it comes into contact with oxygen in the air.
 This process occurs even in the water due to dissolved oxygen.

 The chromium oxide layer prevents further corrosion because it blocks oxygen diffusion on the metal’s surface, protecting the core of the material.
 Furthermore, the outer layer can heal itself if it is scratched or disturbed by the environment, which allows it to withstand the harsh conditions of offshore environments, including high winds and waves.
 This makes it ideal for platform decks, handrails, and supports.

 Types of stainless steel applications used in the offshore industry

 1) Piping System

 Stainless steel pipes and tubing are commonly used in oil and gas production and transportation to withstand harsh environments and corrosive fluids.